freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

 }
 ```

+For more on these units, visit the MDN reference on [CSS Values and Units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Values_and_units)

 ### Font weight
 The `font-weight`property specifies the weight (or boldness) of the font.
 Accepts keywords (`bold`, `normal`, `bolder`, `lighter`) or numeric keywords (`100`, `200`, `300`, `400` etc.) `400` is the same as `normal`.